golanpiyush/InkFrame/README.md

 ****⚠️ What’s Missing (For Now)****
-_InkFrame is under heavy active development.
+_InkFrame is heavily under active development.
 Here's what we don’t support yet:_

 • **❌ No network or streaming playback (coming soon)**